MAESTRO: Multi-Agent Environment Shaping through Task and Reward Optimization: Preliminaries

-\paragraph{Simulation Setup.} Experiments use the CityFlow microscopic simulator \cite{zhang2019cityflow} on the real-world \textbf{Hangzhou (HZ) network} with $|\mathcal{I}| = 16$ signalized intersections.
-Each episode spans 360 timesteps (1s per step).
-The curriculum context $C$ configures dynamic elements such as route distributions, vehicle arrival patterns, and vehicle parameters.
-Full parameter ranges are provided in the appendix.
+\paragraph{Simulation setup.} We use CityFlow~\cite{zhang2019cityflow} on the real-world Hangzhou (HZ) network with 16 signalized intersections.
+Each episode spans 360 steps (1-second simulation interval).
+Context $C$ controls route distributions, arrival rates, and vehicle parameters; ranges are detailed in the appendix.